Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Map Non-Scalar Values (`fields.map.non.scalar.values`)

 _Optional_.
-By enabling this parameter, it is possible to map non-scalar values to Lightstreamer fields.
+Enabling this parameter allows mapping of non-scalar values to Lightstreamer fields.
 This means that complex data structures from Kafka records can be mapped directly to Lightstreamer fields without requiring them to be flattened into scalar values.
 This can be useful when dealing with nested JSON/Avro objects or other complex data types.

 In the following example: